tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 Remove features with the same value in at least this fraction of the total rows.
 The default is to keep all features with non-zero variance, i.e. remove the features that have the same value in all samples.
-None to skip this step.
+If None, skip this step.
 <p>
 <strong>max_correlation: float or None, optional (default=1.)</strong><br>
 Minimum value of the Pearson correlation coefficient to identify correlated features.
 A value of 1 will remove one of 2 equal columns.
 A dataframe of the removed features and their correlation values can be accessed through the collinear attribute.
-None to skip this step.
+If None, skip this step.
 </p>
 <strong>n_jobs: int, optional (default=1)</strong><br>
 Number of cores to use for parallel processing.